 In 1980, NSAC received approval to offer all four years of the B.Sc.
 (Agr.) degree course.
-Expansion is proceeding on schedule and students who entered the first year of the B.Sc.
-(Agr.) course in the fall of 1981 or later can complete all four years at NSAC in one of the six options: Plant Science, Animal Science, Agricultural Economics, Plant Protection, Agricultural Chemistry/Soils, and Agricultural Mechanization.
+Students in the B.Sc.
+(Agr.) program select one of seven options after the completion of the first year of the course: Plant Science, Animal Science, Agricultural Economics, Plant Protection, Agricultural Chemistry, Agricultural Soils, and Agricultural Mechanization.

 Most students entering the program leading to a B.Sc.
 (Agr.) will complete their degrees at NSAC.
-Those who choose options not offered at the College can transfer, at the end of the second year of the B.Sc.
-(Agr.) program without interruption, to the Ontario Agricultural College of the University of Guelph, Macdonald College of McGill University, the University of Maine, or the Faculty of Agriculture at another university for the final years of the program.
+Those who choose options not offered at the College can transfer at the end of the second year of the B.Sc.
+(Agr.) program, without interruption, to the Ontario Agricultural College of the University of Guelph, Macdonald College of McGill University, the University of Maine, or the faculty of Agriculture at another university for the final years of the program.

 A wide range of courses is offered at NSAC in addition to those leading to a B.Sc.
 (Agr.).
-In 1985-86 credits toward an engineering degree in Agriculture, a Pre-Veterinary course, five Technician courses, five Technology courses, and numerous Vocational short courses will be offered.
+In 1986-87 the first three years of an Agricultural Engineering degree, a three-year Pre-Veterinary course, five technician courses, five technology courses, and numerous vocational short courses will be offered.